 2012-13: Szwarz skated for the Coyotes’ AHL affiliate in Portland in his second pro season.
 He appeared in 60 games, suffering a season-ending shoulder injury in April, and scored 11 goals with 22 assists; finishing +7 with 31 penalty minutes.
 The Pirates finished second in the Atlantic Division and were swept by Eastern Conference champion Syracuse in the first round.

-A gritty winger with a nose for offense, Szwarz is an intelligent player whose work ethic on and off the ice has allowed him to make constant improvements in all areas of his game.
-He has grown into a leadership role with Portland in the AHL, serving as an alternate captain in just his second season.
+A gritty winger with a nose for offense, Szwarz is an intelligent player whose work ethic on and off the ice has allowed him to make constant improvements in all areas of the game.
+In Portland, he was valued for his leadership, serving as both Captain and Alternate Captain during his tenure.

 Szwarz’s combination of leadership, work ethic and tenazcity appear to be highly valued by Arizona management.
 In 2014-15 he should be able to nail down a bottom-6 role in the NHL throughout the season.